-Course unit Unit coordinator Taught hours Lectures Tutorials Laboratory ď J ΕX ECTS credits
+Course unit Unit coordinator Taught hours Lectures Tutorials Laboratory А C Ex ECTS credits

-Industrial placement Oliver HERBINET 30
+Industrial placement Laëtitia CESARI 30

 TOTAL 30

+Core curriculum

+MANDATORY

-COURSE TITLE: INDUSTRIAL PLACEMENT MANDATORY TAUGHT HOURS STUDENT WORKLOAD ECTS CREDITS 30 SEMESTER 10
+TAUGHT HOURS STUDENT WORKLOAD ECTS CREDITS 30 SEMESTER 10

-This is a professional work placement in a company or in a public agency with an industrial or commercial aspect for 4 months minimum and 6 months maximum and to be carried out in France or abroad.

-The student will gain experience working in a professional environment.
-They will encounter technical and human management aspects and safety requirements.
+This is a professional work placement in a company or in a public agency with an industrial or commercial character, with a duration ranging from 5 to 6 months, to be carried out in France or abroad.
+It aims in providing students with their first significant experience in a professional environment and facing them with the respective technical, managerial and safety aspects and requirements.